 The first 4 lines find landmark overlaps.
 The remainder of the lines are typical for finding limbs.

 This sample shows a successful overlap output for each landmark that has a physical overlap:

 EE0045 0.0292 0.0321 0.9441 0.9996 0.0069 0.0058 0.9442 0.9996 0.0011 0.0011 0.9444 0.9996 0.0002 0.0003 0.9445 0.9996 0.0374 0.0393 -0.0031 EE0001 -0.0107 -0.0742 0.7028 0.9995 -0.0058 -0.0063 0.7082 0.9995 -0.0024 -0.0004 0.7082 0.9995 -0.0004 0.0002 0.7080 0.9995 -0.0193 -0.0807 0.0060

 This sample shows a successful overlap.
 The outputs for each landmark originate from the subroutine ATTACH.f, which determines the relative central vectors of two overlapping maplets as follows:

 - The overlapping maplet (LMK1) is projected into the coordinate system of the maplet-of-interest (LMK0).

 - A correlation is found by shifting LMK1.

 This process is repeated for a total of four iterations.
 Here are the elements of the output:

-- Lines 1-4 are outputs for each iteration:
+- The first four lines are outputs for each iteration:

 - Col 1 - pixel shift